metal3-io/metal3-docs/design/baremetal-operator/remove-host.md

 Additionally, by deleting the Machine before scaling down the MachineSet, the MachineSet will try to replace it with a new Machine resource.
-That new resourse could match a BareMetalHost if one is available and cause it to start provisioning.
+That new resource could match a BareMetalHost if one is available and cause it to start provisioning.
 For this reason, it is better to not directly delete a Machine.

 ### Scale down the MachineSet